Saint Peter-Marian High School: College placement

 Saint Peter-Marian offered a full college preparatory program.
 From 2005 to 2009, approximately 90% of students enrolled in a four-year college after graduation, while approximately 8% enrolled in a two-year college.

-Among the prestigious colleges and universities in which graduates of Saint Peter-Marian have enrolled include Amherst College, St. Bonaventure University, Boston College, Boston University, College of the Holy Cross, Dartmouth College, Fordham University, Franklin W. Olin College of Engineering, Brandeis University, Clark University, The George Washington University, Plymouth State University, Georgetown University, Harvard University, Rensselaer Polytechnic Institute, Tufts University, United States Naval Academy, University of Rochester, Valparaiso University and Worcester Polytechnic Institute.
+Controversies

+Saint Peter-Marian Junior/Senior High School in Worcester, MA, has faced various challenges and controversies throughout its history, especially in the lead up to its merger with Holy Name High School in 2020.